Echo chamber (media): Concept

+These algorithms track user behavior, such as clicks, likes, shares, and how long someone views content, and then prioritize similar types of posts in their feed.
+Due to this, users are more likely to see information that matches their existing beliefs and less likely to come across opposing viewpoints.
+Over time, this can create a feedback loop where repeated exposure to similar content strengthens a person’s views.
+A systematic review of recent research found that algorithm-driven personalization plays a major role in limiting exposure to different perspectives, especially among younger users, and contributes to echo chamber effects (Ahmmad et al., 2025).
+This shows how platform design can shape what information people see and how they engage with news and political content online.

 Members of an echo chamber are not fully responsible for their convictions.
 Once part of an echo chamber, an individual might adhere to seemingly acceptable epistemic practices and still be further misled.
 Many individuals may be stuck in echo chambers due to factors existing outside of their control, such as being raised in one.

 Furthermore, the function of an echo chamber does not entail eroding a member's interest in truth; it focuses upon manipulating their credibility levels so that fundamentally different establishments and institutions will be considered proper sources of authority.